 A lot of data, team insights, and personalization goes into creating a sprint plan.
 Here are the common elements omnipresent across all team sprints:

-4 Phases of a Sprint in Agile
+4 Phases of Sprint Planning in Agile

 The agile methodology thrives on a well-defined sprint cycle, a repetitive process that breaks down complex projects into manageable chunks.
 Each sprint, typically lasting 1-4 weeks, acts as a mini-project with four key phases: planning, execution, review, and retrospective.
 Let's delve into each phase, understanding its significance for you as an engineering leader.